EspenKalvatn/Stacc-KYC-API/README.md

 ## Project description
 In my solution, I chose to prioritize a backend solution, and created an API according to the task suggestions.
+I have also made a simple frontend to make it easier to call the API (no prior experience).
-The project is coded in Java and is using the Springboot framework to make it a REST-API.
-I focused on making two endpoints, one for performing a PEP check on an individual, and one for checking all persons in an organization.
+The backend is coded in Java and is using the Springboot framework to make it a REST-API.
+The frontend is coded in HTML, CSS and JavaScript.
+For the backend, I focused on making two endpoints, one for performing a PEP check on an individual, and one for checking all persons in an organization.
 Both endpoints are using the provided CSV file [pep.csv](src/main/resources/pep.csv) with publicly exposed persons, to decide if a given name is publicly exposed or not.
 The second endpoint is using the [provided API](https://code-challenge.stacc.dev/) from Stacc to search up an organization by an organization number to get